-The Indonesian Accreditation

-Board for Engineering Education

-(IABEE) establishes this set of

-Criteria using outcome-based

-education approach.
-All

-engineering education programs

-seeking international

-accreditation from IABEE shall

-fulfill the following Criteria.
+The Indonesian Accreditation Board for Engineering Education (IABEE) establishes this set of Criteria using outcome-based education approach.
+All engineering education programs seeking international accreditation from IABEE shall fulfill the following Criteria.

 - 0.1.
 IABEE Common Criteria (CC) are established as a framework to perform accreditation of higher education programs.
 These CC comprise of elements that must be fulfilled by the Study Program to be accredited. - 0.2.
 Programs to be accredited are four-year engineering Bachelor Programs or other higher education programs which IABEE considers as equivalent. - 0.3.
 The Program is not restricted to single Programs operated by a Department or Faculty.
-A Program may be formed and/or operated by multiple Departments / Faculties.
+A Program may be formed and/or operated by multiple Departments or Faculties.
 Programs may include matriculated learning activities outside of its home campus, in conjunction with other higher education institutions. - 0.4.
-In cases where a Program is offered as parallel classes, evaluation by IABEE shall encompass all parallel classes.
-In cases where multiple Programs of the same nomenclature are offered in multiple locations by the same Program-Operating Institution (such as Programs established according to the Program Studi di Luar Kampus Utama (PKSDU) scheme as defined by the Indonesian Ministerial Regulation of Peraturan Menteri Riset, Teknologi, dan Pendidikan Tinggi No. 1/2017), evaluation by IABEE shall treat the parallel Programs as separate entities. - 0.5.
-The Program shall define the profile of autonomous professionals to be fostered, and define the knowledge, skills, and attitudes as Learning Outcomes that graduates are expected to master upon completion of their study.
+In cases where multiple Programs of the same nomenclature are offered in multiple locations by the same Program-Operating Institution (such as Programs established according to the Program Studi di luar Kampus Utama (PSDKU) scheme as defined by the Indonesian Ministerial Regulation of Peraturan Menteri Riset, Teknologi, dan Pendidikan Tinggi No. 1/2017), evaluation by IABEE shall treat the parallel Programs as separate entities.

-- 0.6.
-The Program should promote self-reliance, welfare, advancement, fairness and justice for the national and global community in general, based on science, technology, culture and sustainable utilization of natural resources. - 0.7.
+- 0.5.
+In cases where a program consists of multiple streams (such as regular, international, or pathtransfer classes), Program Operating-Institution must explicitly mention the scope for which the evaluation of accreditation is requested.
+In addition, Program Operating-Institution must be able to make a clear distinction among the streams with regards to permanent records of the graduates, such as certificate and academic transcript. - 0.6.
+The Program shall define the profile of autonomous professionals to be fostered, and define the knowledge, skills, and attitudes as Learning Outcomes that graduates are expected to master upon completion of their study. - 0.7.
+The Program shall promote self-reliance, welfare, advancement, fairness, and justice for the national and global community in general, based on science, technology, culture and sustainable utilization of natural resources. - 0.8.
 The Program is required to design the curriculum systematically to ascertain the achievement of Program Learning Outcomes.
-Student and faculty should be aware of these Learning Outcomes. - 0.8.
+Student and faculty shall be made aware of these Learning Outcomes. - 0.9.
 The Program must disclose its Learning Outcomes to the public.
-The Program is also required to engage in continual improvement and at the same time to consider the sustainability of operation. - 0.9.
+The Program is also required to engage in continual improvement and at the same time to consider the sustainability of operation. - 0.10.
 Common Criteria consist of 4 elements, following the management approach of PDCA (Plan-Do-Check-Act) continual improvement cycle.
-Criterion 1 describes the orientation of the graduate competence, Criterion 2 explains the learning implementation, Criterion 3 explains the assessment of the expected Learning Outcomes, and Criterion 4 explains the continual improvements. - 0.10.
+Criterion 1 describes the orientation of the graduate competence, Criterion 2 explains the learning Criterion explains implementation, 3 the assessment of the expected Learning Outcomes, 4 explains and Criterion the continual improvements. - 0.11.
 In addition to these Common Criteria, Program seeking for accreditation shall fulfill also the Category and Discipline Criteria, as well as eligibility requirements and accreditation policies stipulated in the Rules and Procedures of Evaluation and Accreditation (RPEA).

-I. Orientation of the GraduateCompetence
+I. Orientation of the Graduate Competence